chrissherlock/inside-libreoffice/operating_system_layer.md

 {
 public:
     explicit Thread(osl::Condition &cond) : m_cond(cond) {}

 private:
     virtual void SAL_CALL run();
     virtual void SAL_CALL onTerminated();

     osl::Condition &m_cond;
 }
 ```

+\(We will get to `osl::Condition` soon\)

+To run the thread via the CPPUnit test framework, the test repeats a loop 50 times that creates an `osl::Condition` object instance, then the newly derived Thread class is used to instantiate a new thread instance, passing in the `osl::Condition` object instance.
+The thread is then created via the [`osl:Thread::create()`](http://opengrok.libreoffice.org/xref/core/include/osl/thread.hxx#70) function which calls [`threadFunc()`](http://opengrok.libreoffice.org/xref/core/include/osl/thread.hxx#threadFunc), which itself calls on the thread's`osl::Thread:run()` function, then when this is done calls on the thread's`osl::Thread::onTerminated()` function.